intmus/inttheory19-20/_22-intro-to-non-diatonic-materials/a1-ex-nondiatonicscales.md

 The name clearly states this, but this scale is constructed entirely of major seconds, and because it has six pitches, we call this a *hexatonic* scale.
 Interestingly, the whole tone scale is one of the few collections of pitches that is both symmetrical and constructed entirely of one interval.
 It shares this trait with a fully diminished seventh chord (all minor thirds) and an augmented triad (all major thirds).
 Any whole tone scale also contains two augmented triads, separated by a M2.

 Because there are only six pitches, you will have to choose to insert a skip of a diminished third when writing a whole tone scale on a staff, assuming that you want to keep your tonic the same in every octave.
-If you only use major seconds, you will end up on an enharmonic equivalent.
+If you stack only use major seconds, your octave will be an enharmonic equivalent.
 There is no preferred place to put the interval of a third; most people just place it where it eliminates as many accidentals as possible.

 The symmetry of the whole tone scale means that there are actually only two unique whole tone collections, because you can use any pitch of a given whole tone scale as a tonic.
-Its symmetry also contributes to the whole tone scale's general malleability--when all pitches are equal, it is both easy to manipulate but hard to solidify.
-It is often used in compositions to denote confusion or the supernatural.
+In this chart, you can see that for each of these two collections, you can start on any pitch within the collection and create a whole tone scale.

 The two whole tone collections | 1 | 2 | 3 | 4 | 5 | 6
  --- | --- | --- | --- | --- | --- | ---
  1 | C | D | E | F# | G# | A#
  2 | Db | Eb | F | G | A | B

+Its symmetry also contributes to the whole tone scale's general malleability--when all pitches are equal, it is both easy to manipulate but hard to solidify.
+It is often used in compositions to denote confusion or the supernatural.

+### Other hexatonic scales

 {% capture ex10 %}X: 10
 T:Happy Birthday in 3+1 Hexatonic